Pancreatic & Liver Procedures

 Biliopancreatic diversion is a weight loss procedure that is performed to make the stomach smaller and cause a reduced absorption of calories.

 This procedure helps to create a metabolic effect that allows most patients to lose 75 to 80 percent of their excess weight.

-The Biliopancreatic Diversion Procedure
+How is a Biliopancreatic Diversion Procedure Performed?